zalyoung/gitlab-handbook/content/handbook/business-technology/enterprise-applications/pmo/_index.md

 ### Portfolio of Projects

-The inventory of all committed and planned projects for the quarter in IT Enterprise Applications.
-The [IT EntApps Portfolio: Quarter Commits](https://docs.google.com/spreadsheets/d/1ojnTFGB2iYJz9kNPYdoLc4PeyDqAN60gu9cQBrKpHJQ/edit?pli=1#gid=1316376797) is available for internal team members to track IT EntApps planned initiatives.
-All projects on the IT EntApps Portfolio have a Corporate Stack Rank to align with the overall [global optimization](/handbook/values/#global-optimization).
+This section provides a quarterly inventory of all the committed and planned projects for IT Enterprise Applications.
+Internal team members can use the [IT EntApps Portfolio: Quarter Commits](https://docs.google.com/spreadsheets/d/1ojnTFGB2iYJz9kNPYdoLc4PeyDqAN60gu9cQBrKpHJQ/edit?pli=1#gid=1316376797) to track initiatives.
+Each project is ranked using a Corporate Stack Rank to ensure alignment with [global optimization](/handbook/values/#global-optimization) goals.

 ### Project Prioritization

-The [IT Project Prioritization tracker](https://docs.google.com/spreadsheets/d/1fnV3nWI0sNdbakHUys78d-lpbpKexFD_1kdO8JoVySY/edit#gid=745075679) is used to log new projects / initiatives with the IT EntApps team.
-The PMO team will review it as part of the IT EntApps Quarterly Portfolio Planning:
+The [IT Project Prioritization tracker](https://docs.google.com/spreadsheets/d/1fnV3nWI0sNdbakHUys78d-lpbpKexFD_1kdO8JoVySY/edit#gid=745075679) serves as a centralized tool to log and manage new projects and initiatives.
+The PMO team evaluates these entries during the IT EntApps Quarterly Portfolio Planning process.

 ![it-pmo](/handbook/business-technology/enterprise-applications/pmo/quarterly-planning.png)

 ### T-Shirt Sizing

-Consists in identifying the project's:
+Involves identifying the project's:

 - Estimated Level Of Effort (LOE)
 - Duration